ghosh159/CSCI-5551-Autonomous-Turtlebot/README.md

 # CSCI-5551-Autonomous-Turtlebot

 ## Overview
 Mobile Robot Navigation Code.
 Turtlebot runs in unknown environment whether in simlation or the real world.
 It will pathfind to the provided x, y corrdinate.
-Utizes Gmapping to build a map and provides navigation in real time!
+Utilizes Gmapping to build a map and provides navigation in real time!
 All the code in this repo is written by Noah Hendrickson and Akshat Ghoshal as part of CSCI 5551 final project.

 ## Prerequisites
 - ROS Noetic